thebillkidy/Blog/_drafts/2019-08-27-opencv-in-dotnet-core.md

 ## Installing OpenCV

 To install OpenCV, we will utilize a docker container (since most of our applications run there nowadays anyways).
-The following will take care of downloading the specified OpenCV and OpenCV-contrib version, extract it and build it from source:
+The following will take care of :

+* Downloading and installing OpenCV
+* Downloading and installing OpenCV-Contrib

 ```bash
 FROM microsoft/dotnet:2.1-sdk AS build-env